DONATE NOW

 Living generosity

-Also In the present context of conflict, illness and war, Francis evokes the example of St. Paul, which organized collections, for example, in Corinth, to care for the poor in Jerusalem.
-He is referring specifically to the Sunday Mass collections.
-"At Paul's instruction, every first day of the week they collected what they had been able to save, and they were all very generous.
+Also In the present context of conflict, illness and war, Francis evokes the example of St. Paul, who organized collections, for example, in Corinth, to care for the poor of Jerusalem.
+He refers specifically to the Sunday Mass collections.
+"At Paul's instruction, every first day of the week they collected what they had managed to save, and they were all very generous."
 We too should be generous for the same reason, as a sign of the love we have received from Jesus Christ.
 It is a sign that Christians have always carried out with joy and a sense of responsibility, so that no sister or brother lacks what is necessary," as St. Justin testifies (cf. First Apology, LXVII, 1-6).

 Living solidarity and welcoming